ngds/ADEPT_frontend/TOS.md

 ### Prohibited Content
 USERS shall not post, transmit, or store data or content on or through software applications submitted to ADEPT servers which, in ADEPT's sole determination, constitutes a violation of any federal, state, local, or international law, regulation, ordinance, court order or other legal process.
 Prohibited content includes, without limitation, content or code that:

-+ Facilitates any violation of this AUP
++ Facilitates any violation of these TOS
 + Includes 'harvested' addresses or information
 + Includes phishing websites or spamvertising sites
 + Includes material believed by ADEPT to constitute pornography, pirated software, hackers' programs or archives, Warez sites, IRC bots, MP3 files, spyware of any sort, Spam software of any sort, etc.